gentlethievesofwaterdeep/gentlethievesofwaterdeep.github.io/_pact/Letter - To Prospective Members.md

 We find ourselves amidst a storm of gang warfare, where violence and discord reign supreme.
 The streets are no longer safe, and the innocent suffer as power-hungry factions vie for control.
 Amidst the current chaos lies an opportunity—a chance for a group of reasonable individuals to step forward and bring order to the chaos, to provide a stabilizing force that keeps violence to a minimum.
 Hence, the Pact.
 Our organization will move to fill the power vacuum in a way that benefits everyone in this city.

-Allow me to further elucidate upon the virtues of this pact, and why I implore you, skilled thieves, forgers, lawyers, muscle, and other esteemed criminals, to affix your signature upon its sacred parchment.
+Allow me to further elucidate upon the virtues of this pact, and why I implore you, skilled thieves, forgers, lawyers, rogues, and other esteemed criminals, to affix your signature upon its sacred parchment.

 First and foremost, let us speak of the code of honor that each signatory is expected to uphold.
 This code, born from the depths of my own wisdom, decrees that violence shall be eschewed whenever possible.
 Instead, we shall rely upon our wits and cunning to achieve our goals, demonstrating respect for our adversaries in the noble institution of the City Watch.
 Thus, we can offer an alternative to the brutality that currently plagues our city.